readmeio/marketplace/CONTRIBUTING.md

 We appreciate your interest in contributing to ReadMe's MDX Component Marketplace! 🎉 To maintain quality and consistency, please follow the guidelines below.

 ## 📋 Prerequisites
+- Familiarity with React, MDX, and Tailwind CSS.
 - Node.js v18+ and npm (or yarn/pnpm).
-- Familiarity with React, MDX, and Tailwind CSS.
 - ESLint + Prettier configured locally (the repo includes configs).

 ## 🛠 Development Setup
-If you want to write your component locally:
+To create your component locally:
 1. Clone the repository:
     ```
     git clone https://github.com/readmeio/marketplace.git